jacqueskang/EventSourcing/README.md

 Let's implement a simple gift card management system with the following use cases:
  * Create gift cards with initial credit
- * Debit the gift card specifying amount and reason
+ * Debit the gift card specifying amount
    * Overpaying is not allowed
    * Payment history should be persisted